 - Building finishes

 - Building massing

 - Crime prevention through environmental design

 If an urban design development permit is required for your proposal, you will need to submit a comprehensive development application form and all associated documents to the Development Planning Department.
 Depending on the scale of your project, it may be processed by City staff, or may need to go to Council for approval.
-Please see Development Application Procedures Bylaw No. 10540 for more information.
+Please see Development Application and Heritage Procedures Bylaw No. 12310 for more information.